argha25/mhub/README.md

 ## Website development

 # 02/16 (Friday)
-1. Explored database to use
+# 1. Explored database to use
-# Notes
 # MongoDB:
  Document-Oriented, NoSQL database.
  For storing and querying documents.